DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 }
 ```

-Now, let's implement a intra communication between two nodes (one subscriber and one publisher), for this purpose, check the [intra_com_2n.cpp]() file which has a detailed structure with comments for clarifications, but some key commands and points to keep in mind are:
+Now, let's implement a *intra process communication* between two nodes (one subscriber and one publisher), for this purpose, check the [intra_com_2n.cpp](/m02_ros2_communication/m02_ros2_with_cpp/src/intra_com_2_nodes.cpp) file which aims to communicate by using the info present in a **unique_ptr** to prevent copies (and there are similar optimization present like the usage of a **weak_ptr** for publishing and the buffering setup while also considering the *printf* from C Library), do not forget to check the file which has a detailed structure with comments for clarifications, but some key commands and points to keep in mind are:

+-

+But this isn't the only example we can have for *intra process communication* as we can generate the communication with one node and itself, or the same node in different instances.
+This is demonstrated in with a ASCII incrementer in the [intra_com_1_node.cpp](/m02_ros2_communication/m02_ros2_with_cpp/src/intra_com_1_node.cpp) file, that also uses a unique_ptr (and some features presented recently) but it has the implementation of a subscriber and a publisher inside the same constructor definition.

+-

 # ROSDEP: Managing dependencies